 The Fund was required to adopt International Financial Reporting Standards ("IFRS") for the year beginning on January 1, 2011.
-However, the Canadian Accounting Standards Board approved a two year deferral from IFRS adoption for investment companies applying Accounting Guideline 18 - Investment Companies ("AcG-18").
-As a result, the Fund will adopt IFRS for the year beginning on January 1, 2013 and will issue its initial statements on a comparative basis for the interim period ending June 30, 2013.
+In January 2011, the Canadian Accounting Standards Board ("AcSB") approved a two year deferral from IFRS adoption for investment companies applying Accounting Guideline 18 - Investment Companies.
+Subsequently, in December 2011, AcSB extended the deferral for another year to January 1, 2014.
+As a result, the Fund will adopt IFRS for the year beginning on January 1, 2014 and will issue its initial statements on a comparative basis for the semi-annual period ending June 30, 2014.